-“‘Restitution’ is an ambiguous term, sometimes referring to the disgorging of something which has been taken & at times referring to compensation for injury done.
+“‘Restitution’ is an ambiguous term, sometimes referring to the disgorging of something which has been taken, and at times referring to compensation for injury done.
 Often, the result under either meaning of the term would be the same.
 If the plaintiff has been defrauded into paying $1,000 to the defendant, his loss & the defendant’s gain coincide.
-Where they do not coincide, as where the plaintiff is out fo pocket more than the defendant has gained & the defendant’s conduct it tortious, the plaintiff will recover his loss in a quasi-contractual or equitable action for restitution.
+Where they do not coincide, as where the plaintiff is out of pocket more than the defendant has gained & the defendant’s conduct it tortious, the plaintiff will recover his loss in a quasi-contractual or equitable action for restitution.
 Unjust impoverishment as well as unjust enrichment is a ground for restitution.
-If the defendant is guilt of ta non-tortious misrepresentation, the measure of recovery is not rigid but, as in other cases of restitution, such factors as relative fault, the agreed upon risks, & the fairness of alternative risk allocations not agreed upon & not attributable to the fault of either party need to be weighed.”
+If the defendant is guilty of a non-tortious misrepresentation, the measure of recovery is not rigid but, as in other cases of restitution, such factors as relative fault, the agreed upon risks, and the fairness of alternative risk allocations not agreed upon and not attributable to the fault of either party need to be weighed.”

 All material utilized in accordance with Fair Use.

 : All definitions from: Black’s Law Dictionary Deluxe Tenth Edition by Henry Campbell Black & Editor in Chief Bryan A. Garner.
 ISBN: 978-0-314-62130-6